Mekari Qontak

 Sales

-The process of selling products or services to customers.
+Selling products or services to customers.

 Sales-Accepted Lead (SAL)